-1.1 KEY FEATURES OF THE OFFER AND ANZ CAPITAL NOTES 7 (CONT)
+1.1 KEY FEATURES OF THE OFFER AND ANZ CAPITAL NOTES 6 (CONT)

-Topic Summary Where to find more information Distribution Payment Dates The Distribution Payment Dates are, generally, 20 March, 20 June, 20 September and 20 December.
-Section 2.1.5 The first Distribution is scheduled to be paid on 20 June 2022.
-You should note that the first Distribution Period is shorter than the normal Distribution Period.
-Do ANZ Capital Notes 7 have a maturity date?
+Торіс Summary Where to find more information Do ANZ Capital Notes 6 have a maturity date?
 Holders should be aware that the Notes do not have a fixed maturity date.
-While the Notes are scheduled to Convert into Ordinary Shares on 20 September 2031, that Conversion is subject to conditions which may never be met.
+While the Notes are scheduled to Convert into Ordinary Shares on 20 September 2030, that Conversion is subject to conditions which may never be met.
 Accordingly, if the Notes are not Exchanged (via Conversion, Redemption or Resale), they could remain on issue indefinitely.
 Holders have no right to request or require an Exchange.
 Sections 2.2 - 2.5 It is expected that the Notes will be quoted on ASX.
 Unless an Exchange occurs, Holders would need to sell their Notes on ASX at the prevailing market price to realise their investment.
 That market price may be less than the Face Value, or there may be no liquid market in the Notes which may result in the Holders suffering a loss.

-1.2 SUMMARY OF CERTAIN EVENTS THAT MAY OCCUR WHILE THE ANZ CAPITAL NOTES 7 ARE ON ISSUE
+1.2 SUMMARY OF CERTAIN EVENTS THAT MAY OCCUR WHILE THE ANZ CAPITAL NOTES 6 ARE ON ISSUE

-The diagram and table below summarise certain events that may occur while the ANZ Capital Notes 7 are on issue, and what Holders may receive if those events occur.
+The diagram and table below summarise certain events that may occur while the ANZ Capital Notes 6 are on issue, and what Holders may receive if those events occur.
 The events depend on a number of factors including ANZ's share price, the occurrence of contingencies and in some cases election by ANZ.
 As a result the events may not occur.